Last updated: 21st December 2020

 - Make every reasonable effort to enable working from home as a first option, for example for support staff.

-- Where working from home isn’t possible, as is the case with many onsite workers, businesses should make every reasonable effort to comply with social distancing guidelines and keep people 2 metres apart.
+- Working from home isn’t always possible, as is the case with many onsite workers.
+In these cases, businesses should make every reasonable effort to comply with social distancing guidelines and keep people 2 metres apart.

-- Where social distancing guidelines can’t be followed in full for an activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take actions to reduce the risk of transmission.
+- Where social distancing guidelines can’t be followed in full, businesses should consider whether that activity needs to continue for the business to operate.
+If it does, businesses should take actions to reduce the risk of transmission.
 That means making sure it’s completed as quickly as possible, increasing the frequency of hand washing and surface cleaning, using screens or barriers to separate people and using back-to-back or side-to-side working instead of face-to-face.

 The good news for your employer is that building sites can now apply to their local planning authorities to extend working hours up to 9pm on Monday to Saturday in residential areas.
 The idea is that it’ll help to fit in those staggered work times without impacting on the amount of work that you can all get done.